 Morning inspection.
 Captain Fletcher clopped down the aisle of the barracks, glancing in each stall.
 "Mr. Vimont, fold your blanket before you leave."
 His desk was a mess, but that wasn't actually in the spec.
 Other than that, all was well.
 "At ease."

 The recruits spread their forelegs and lowered rumps to the floor, folding their arms behind their backs and joining their hands over their withers.

 Captain Fletcher looked them over.
 Only five.
 A smallish number, but there were never many.
 The barracks were built for a maximum of ten.
 There were, after all, few men who would volunteer for permanent transformation.
-The real issue was their variety.

 No, the little Talk that Fletcher gave the recruits at this point wouldn't suit this year's audience.
 He would have to shorten it.
 Fletcher considered what to say.